 The crises facing us today are political and ecological.
 Political, because they’re a result of the way our society is run, and can only be addressed by people coming together to do things differently.
 Ecological, because they are rooted in our failure to take care of, and understand, our home.
-Unfortunately, so much of the knowledge we’ve developed to understand the world isn’t accessible to most—it gets lost in thick academic language, much of which is never seen by the public.
-The science communicated in mainstream news outlets is often stripped of its political content—man-made disasters are ‘natural’, environmental degradation happens because there are ‘too many people’.
-And when social movements come up with concepts—environmental justice, degrowth, land grabbing—they rarely see the light of day, as their demands are sterilized by ‘objective’ reporters.
+Unfortunately, so much of the knowledge we’ve developed to understand the world isn’t accessible to most—it gets lost in thick academic language and much of it is never seen by the public.
+The science communicated in mainstream news outlets is often stripped of its political content—human-made disasters are ‘natural’, environmental degradation happens because there are ‘too many people’.
+And when social movements come up with concepts—environmental justice, degrowth, land grabbing—they rarely see the light of day, as movements’ demands are sterilized by ‘objective’ reporters.
 When people look up these terms, a quick Google search rarely provides reliable information.

 If you are interested in writing an entry, please send an email to firstname.lastname@example.org, with a brief description of your political position, and why you are well-placed to write this entry.
 Please indicate if you are able to translate your entry into another language.
-These articles will be published on a rolling basis, as such, there is no deadline for submission.
+These articles are published on a rolling basis and there is no deadline for submission.
 We also encourage authors to stay in contact and update their entries over time.

 Uneven Earth editors are unpaid, and while we are currently unable to provide funding or financial compensation for submissions, we are hoping to create the possibility for publication opportunities beyond the website in the future.